ShunSakurai/asana-navigator/README.md

 ## Design decisions

 - Amit's extension is for working with Asana regardless of what webpage you are on.
-My extension is focused on working in the Asana task webpages, using content script and DOM methods.
+My extension is focused on working in Asana task webpages, using a content script and DOM methods.
 - By doing so, I can use simple HTTP requests, rather than complicated API calls including authentication.
-- Also by doing so, I can implement features seamlessly using same classes/CSS used by Asana.
+- Also, I can implement features seamlessly using the same classes/CSS used by Asana.
-- I'd like to make all tools I create to be minutely customizable to each user's preference.
-So I'll create an options page where users can switch features on/off.
+- I'd like to make all tools I create be customizable to each user's preference.
+Therefore, I'll create an options page where users can switch features on/off.
-- I'm using pure JavaScript as a practice, rather than using frameworks/libraries.

 ## Feedback and contribution

-I'd love to hear from the users and developers.
+I'd love to hear from users and developers.
-Please feel free to post feature requests, bug reports, and questions through [Chrome Web Store](), [GitHub Issues](https://github.com/ShunSakurai/asana-navigator/issues), or my [Asana project](https://app.asana.com/0/777908652160115/777908652160115).
+Please feel free to post feature requests, bug reports, and questions through the [Chrome Web Store](), [GitHub Issues](https://github.com/ShunSakurai/asana-navigator/issues), or my [Asana project](https://app.asana.com/0/777908652160115/777908652160115).
 I'd also welcome pull requests.

 ## License